Jack Eichel Game Preview: Golden Knights vs. Blackhawks

-Jack Eichel and the Vegas Golden Knights will be in action on Saturday at 8:00 PM ET, and they'll be up against the Chicago Blackhawks.
-Prop bets for Eichel in that upcoming Golden Knights-Blackhawks matchup are available, so check out our stats to help you.
+The Vegas Golden Knights, with Jack Eichel, will be in action Friday at 6:00 PM ET, and they'll be facing the Chicago Blackhawks.
+Does a wager on Eichel interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.